KulnaryKeevaan/CODING-WORK/README.md

 # CODING-WORK
-This is my coding work from the CodingHero course.
+This is my coding work from myCodingHero course.
+It includes images and HTML files from each day.